What is the Mission?

 The mission of Redwoods Rising is to protect old-growth stands, restore redwood forest ecosystems, and ensure the long-term health of these lands.
 Together with redwood enthusiasts, park visitors, local communities, and tribes, we seek to increase support, knowledge, and appreciation of the iconic and unique California redwood forest landscape.

-● Collectively: 119,400 acres of forested public lands in Redwood National and State Parks
+● Collectively: 119,400 acres of forested public lands in Redwood National and State Parks (RNSP).

 ○ 70,300 acres in Redwood National Park

 ○ 28,100 acres in Del Norte Coast Redwoods State Park